 In 2001, the balance of payments registered a deficit of U.S.\$1,169 million due primarily to an increase in the trade balance deficit and the effect of regional developments.
 During 2002 and the first half of 2003, the Republic's balance of payments improved significantly.
 By year end 2002, the balance of payments registered a surplus of U.S.\$1,564 million, benefiting from an increase in exports and a substantial inflow of funds from the Paris II Conference in November of 2002.
 By December 2003, due to the large inflows following the Paris II Conference, the balance of payments surplus increased to U.S.\$3,386 million.
 During 2004, despite an increase in the trade deficit and a net decline in capital inflows compared to the previous year, the balance of payments recorded a surplus of U.S.\$168.5 million.
-In 2005, despite the difficult political situation, the balance of payments registered a surplus of U.S.\$747.25 million.
-As at the end of July 2005 (for the first seven months of 2005), the balance of payments recorded a deficit of U.S.\$748.45 million as compared to a surplus of U.S.\$577.6 million for the same period in 2004.
-The deficit in the balance of payments was mainly due to a moderate increase in the trade deficit as well as a net decrease in the capital account balance, particularly in February and April, during which significant deficits were recorded.
-The year ended with a U.S.\$598.10 million surplus in December 2005.
-Despite the July 2006 War and the political tensions that followed during 2006, the balance of payments registered a surplus of U.S.\$2,794.3 million by the end of December 2006, mainly as a result of the Kingdom of Saudi Arabia and the Kuwait deposits at BDL totaling U.S.\$1.5 billion, as well as other inflows following the July 2006 War.
-The balance of payments continued to register a surplus in 2007, standing at U.S.\$2,036.6 million, despite an increase in the trade balance deficit, as a result of increases in the capital and financial accounts.
+Despite the difficult political situation in 2005, the balance of payments registered a surplus of U.S.\$598.1 million, due to capital and financial inflows.
+Despite the July 2006 War and the political tensions that followed, the balance of payments registered a surplus of U.S.\$2,794.3 million in 2006, mainly as a result of the Kingdom of Saudi Arabia and the Kuwait deposits at BDL totaling U.S.\$1.5 billion, as well as other inflows for reconstruction following the July 2006 War.
+The balance of payments continued to register a surplus in 2007, at U.S.\$2,036.6 million, despite an increase in the trade balance deficit, as a result of increases in the capital and financial accounts.
+The balance of payments surplus increased in 2008 to U.S.\$3,461.7 million, as a result of renewed confidence in economic stability that led to capital and financial inflows.
+In 2009, the balance of payments surplus more than doubled to U.S.\$7,898.8, as a result of easing political tensions and economic growth.

-The following table sets out information relating to the Republic's foreign trade for the years 2003-2006 and for the nine months ended September 30, 2007.
+The following table sets out information relating to the Republic's foreign trade for the years 2005-2008 and for the six-month period ended June 30, 2009.

-$\textbf{Balance of Payments Summary}^{(1)}$
+Balance of Payments Summary $^{(1)}$